Savin-Damian/Real-Time-Object-Detection-and-Classification-using-Raspberry-Pi-Pico-and-TinyML/README.md

 Furthermore, a buzzer emits warning sounds:
 - In the "Alert" state, it emits an intermittent sound.
 - In the case of a "Collision," the sound becomes continuous and faster.

+## Importance in the Embedded Systems Field

+Embedded systems are fundamental to the development of modern technologies, with applications in various fields such as robotics, industrial automation, and autonomous vehicles.
+By integrating TinyML, this project significantly enhances on-device data processing, reducing the need for a constant connection to a central server.
+This approach optimizes resource consumption and enables the system to operate in isolated environments or areas with limited network access.